PageSpeed 99/100 on a Real PrestaShop 9.1 Store with 80+ Modules

 Google uses Core Web Vitals as a ranking signal.
 A fast, accessible store ranks better, converts better, and provides a better experience for every visitor.

-But more importantly for our customers: every optimization technique we use on mypresta.rocks is built into our modules.
+But more importantly for our customers: every optimization technique we use on mypresta.rocks is built into our products.
 The Performance Revolution module that powers this pipeline is available to all our customers.
 The same critical CSS extraction, the same JavaScript splitting, the same smart asset loading.

 Comments